 What Temperature is Best for Eye Masks?
 The Science of 108°F

 Not all heat is therapeutic.
-Learn why 108°F (42°C) is the clinically optimal temperature for steam eye masks — and why most brands miss the mark.
+Learn why 108°F (42°C) is the clinically optimal temperature for steam eye masks, how it benefits meibomian glands, and why most brands miss the mark.

 Temperature Isn't a Marketing Number